Questions and answers about SAP Business One fields and functions.

 Since Release 9.2 of SAP Business One, you also have the option of renaming the drawers.
 This is an important new feature, as the names of the drawers are printed as the top level in the balance sheet and income statement.

-The "G/L account" field shows the account number of the active account or title.
+The „General Ledger Account“ field displays the account number of the active account or the title.

 Up to 15 characters are available for the account number.